+See above funding formula change for multi-year budget assumptions.
 On June 28, 2012, the Supreme Court upheld the Patient Protection and Affordable Car Act (ACA) as constitutional.
 Although it was signed into law in 2010, the majority of the provisions went into effect in January 2015 and the remaining will be phased in by 2018.
 Most notably, the impact for employers not following the provisions could result in IRS penalties of \$2,000 - \$3,000 per impacted employee, depending upon the situation.
 The District has developed a contingency fund to address the financial liabilities associated with potential ACA penalties.

-Minimum wage is also increasing in California to \$10.00 per hour beginning July 1, 2016.
+Minimum wage has increasing in California to \$10.00 per hour beginning July 1, 2016.
 California Passed the Fair Wage Act of 2016, which phases in minimum wage by increasing it \$1 each year until \$15.00 per hour is reached.
 This has been included in the District's multi-year budget projections.